Carbon Steel and Stainless Steel Frying Pans

 Difference between Steel and Cast Iron

-The main difference between these two metals is that more carbon is present in cast iron, which makes it heavy, rugged, and breakable, but steel has comparatively low carbon content, which is why steel is difficult to cast.
+The main difference between these two metals is that more carbon is present in cast iron, which makes it heavy, rugged, and breakable, but still has a comparatively low carbon content, which is why steel is difficult to cast.

 Is Steel Better Than Cast Iron?